amine7777/install_popcorntime/README.md

 **Popcorn Time**, is a multi-platform, free software BitTorrent client that includes an integrated media player.
 The applications provide a free "alternative" to subscription-based video streaming services such as Netflix.

-**Attention!!!
-I am not responsible for your actions.
+**Attention!I am not responsible for your actions.
 The software in itself is not illegal but the way you use it most likely is.**

 ## Overview